Setting Up An Ideal Guitar Practice Space

 - No music stand or table for learning materials and tools

-- All gear nicely stored against wall which gives plenty of space to more around
+- All gear nicely stored against the wall which gives plenty of space to move around

-- Everything is within reach of the chair
+- Almost everything is within reach of the chair

-- Chairs with arms aren’t ideal as they get in the way (looks like the left arm was removed from this chair which is fine)
+- Chairs with arms aren’t ideal as they get in the way (chairs like this one usually allow you to remove the arm rests)

 - Lots of pedals on shelves and no pedalboard means the pedals aren’t instantly accessible